pierrotlamontagne/CRAP-Combined-Rv-Analysis-Program/README.md

 ```
 {model_to_run}/{shared_params}/{nplanets}/{fit_ecc}/{sampler}/
 ```
-- `model_to_run`: - `keplerian+GP`: Family of models containing a keplerian components (planets) AND a GP   component (stellar activity)
-                  - `GP_only`: Family of models only fitting a GP.
-This is to see if the "no planets" scenario is plausible.
-                  - `keplerian_only`: Family of models only fitting planets.
+- `model_to_run`: `keplerian+GP`: Family of models containing a keplerian components (planets) AND a GP   component (stellar activity). `GP_only`: Family of models only fitting a GP.
+This is to see if the "no planets" scenario is plausible. `keplerian_only`: Family of models only fitting planets.
 Useful for stars with very little to no stellar activity.

 - `shared_params`: Specifies which GP parameters are shared between instruments.
 For example, the rotation period of the star is contained in parameter number 5 and it may be justified to share it between instruments since it is a physical quantity.
 Here is the chart to know which digit is connected to which GP parameter:
     0. `mu` (offset)